home-assistant/home-assistant.io/source/_integrations/synology_dsm.markdown

   default: true
   type: boolean
 username:
-  description: An user to connect to the Synology NAS (a separate account is advised, see the (Separate User Configuration)[#separate-user-configuration] section below for details).
+  description: The account username to connect to the Synology NAS.
+Using a separate account is advised, see the [Separate User Configuration](#separate-user-configuration) section below for details.
   required: true
   type: string
 password: